kosamir/amirko/index.md

-If you like to know more here is link to [CV] (docs)  where things are more in detail.
+If you like to know more here is link to [CV](docs)  where things are more in detail.
 If you want to know more about my [hobbies](hobbies)